 Criteria considered in the selection

 - Career goals

-- Academic performance which demonstrates ability to handle the demands of the global health track in addition to the family medicine core requirements
+- The academic performance which demonstrates an ability to handle the demands of the global health track in addition to the family medicine core requirements